Acupuncture needles and moxa in Courbevoie

 In addition to its effectiveness, acupuncture has the advantage of not having side effects like medications.
 It calls on the own resources of the person who wants to get better.

-To learn more about the meridians used in acupuncture, I invite you to obtain my illustrated book Meridians and acupuncture points in Chinese medicine.
+To learn more about the meridians used in acupuncture, I invite you to get my illustrated book Meridians and acupuncture points in Chinese medicine.

 Take care of yourself 🙏🏼

-Share this article with your loved ones and friends 🙂
+Share this article with your friends and loved ones 🙂